Kade-Powell/ReactToSolid/README.md

 ## About The Project

-<b>ReactToSolid</b> is a simple, functional language that can be interpreted or compiled for execution.
-The goal is to combine my favorite parts of Python, JavaScript, and Rust into a general purpose language.
+<b>ReactToSolid</b> is a project that aims to be able to convert React projects to Solid.js.

 ### Built With